What is a checking account?

 Safety

-Using a checking account debit card for purchases can be safer than carrying around large amounts of cash, which can help protect your money should your wallet become lost or stolen.
+- Using a debit card for purchases can be safer than carrying around large amounts of cash.
+If you lose your wallet, a debit card can be locked down and transactions disputed if you report them quickly, which can help protect your money should your wallet become lost or stolen.

 Ease of access

-A checking account makes it easy to access your money using a debit or ATM card, checks and online payment features.
-It can be used for everything from retail purchases to rent or mortgage payment to automated bill payments.
+- A checking account makes it easy to access your money using a debit or ATM card, checks and online payment features.
+It can be used for everything from retail purchases to rent or mortgage payments to automated bill payments.

 Automation

-Checking accounts make it easy to automate money management.
-You can set up direct deposit so paychecks are automatically credited to your account, eliminating the need to manually deposit your funds each time you get paid.
+- Checking accounts make it easy to automate money management.
+You can set up direct deposit, for example, so paychecks are automatically credited to your account, eliminating the need to manually deposit your funds each time you get paid.

-You can also set up automatic payments so money is deducted to pay your credit card, utilities and other bills on their due dates.
+- You can also set up automatic payments so that money is deducted to pay your regular expenses, such as credit card, utilities and other bills on their due dates.

 Access to overdraft protection